section-engineering-education/engineering-education/content/articles/introduction-to-frequent-itemset-mining-with-python/index.md

 - [Creating a Frequent Itemset Mining](#Creating-a-frequent-itemset-mining)
 - [Conclusion](#Conclusion)

-Have you ever been to a shop to purchase an item, and you bought other items you had not planned?
+Have you ever been to a shop to purchase an item and bought other items you had not planned?
 Often, that is frequent itemset mapping at play.
 Organizations are now building algorithms that implement frequent itemset mapping to push sales, recommend content and items, and create knowledge bases from a target group (customers).

-### What is Frequent Itemset?
+### What is a Frequent Itemset?
 When items are grouped, they form an itemset.
-An itemset can have as many items as possible, often referred to as a k-item set depending on the number of items contained.
+An itemset can have as many items as possible, often referred to as a k-item set, depending on the number of items contained.
 For instance, the following data can form an itemset: {Uniform, Crayon, Pencil, Bag, Book, Rubber}.

-A [Frequent Itemset](https://www.sciencedirect.com/topics/computer-science/frequent-itemsets) is a combination of elements that often appear together.
+A [Frequent Itemset](https://www.sciencedirect.com/topics/computer-science/frequent-itemsets) combines elements that often appear together.
 A Frequent Itemset is a subset(s) of an itemset that occurs in a dataset with a particular frequency.
 For instance, given a frequency value, perhaps of 0.1 or 0.01%, for a stationery store, all subsets of school items that many customers have bought at different times are called Frequent Itemset.

 For example, a set of school items such as {'Uniform', 'Bag', 'Book'} is a Frequent Itemset if sufficiently many customers buy it.